michaelkriegl/mapR/README.md

 # mapR

-A tutorial on creating publication-ready study site maps
+This is a tutorial on creating publication-ready study site maps.